Sports in Germany

 Running events and race day

 Taking part in official running events (races, like half-marathons or marathons, etc) in Germany is a little less formalised than in South Africa, in the sense that you don’t have to belong to a club to join official runs.
 Most running events are organised by sports clubs and the participation fee covers all elements of the run.
 Generally speaking, the earlier you enter the race, the cheaper it becomes.
-Often you can also enter on the day of a race too (as long as the maximum capacity has not been reached), at approximately double the cost of an early entrant.
+Often you can also enter on the day of a race (as long as the maximum capacity has not been reached), at approximately double the cost of an early entrant.

 What sometimes takes some getting used to is that races in Germany normally start much later in the day (a race starting at 10:00 or even later is not unusual, especially in winter) than in South Africa.
 Water supply during a race is also quite different in Germany than in South Africa, with cups being used rather than sachets as in SA, making it much harder to run-and-drink in our opinion.
 What you can also often do at many of the longer races is to prepare and drop off your own drinks a day before the race (normally when you pick up your race number) which the event organisers will then position for you along the route.
 This is a good way to get around the cup-drinking-mess if you are so inclined.
-Most larger races also offer good race logistics, such as bag drop services and showering facilities after the race.
+Most larger races also offer good race logistics, such as bag drop services and shower facilities after the race.

 Some good race listing sites suggested by our members are: